reeteesha-roy/50-Days-Of-Code/README.md

 ## 🗂️ Structure
 Each day includes:

-- A DSA or math-based problem in Leetcode
+- One DSA and one math-based problem in Leetcode
 - Approach and explanation (when applicable)
 - Clean, well-documented code solution in Python